Bridged Clustering: Semi-Supervised Sparse Bridging: Related Work

-\paragraph{Distributional alignment via Optimal Transport and GW.} Optimal transport (OT) aligns empirical measures across domains using a cross-space cost $c(x,y)$ and can produce predictions via \emph{barycentric mapping} of the learned coupling; entropic regularization enables fast Sinkhorn solvers \citep{cuturi2013sinkhorn,peyre2019computational}.
-When no cross-domain metric is available, \emph{Gromov–Wasserstein} (GW) matches intra-space distances to recover a soft correspondence between metric-measure spaces \citep{memoli2011gromov,peyre2016gromov}.
-Both families exploit output-only data through distributional structure.
-Our approach differs in using a small paired set to resolve mode identities and learning an explicit, sparse cluster bridge that scales linearly once $k\!\ll\!n$, with guarantees tailored to clustering-based estimation rather than global transport objectives.
-Whereas OT/GW learn dense, global couplings, our bridge is \emph{explicit and sparse}, trading global transport for cluster-level interpretability and linear-time inference once $C\!\ll\!n$.
+\paragraph{Distributional alignment via Optimal Transport and GW.} Optimal transport (OT) aligns input-output domains using a cross-space cost $c(x,y)$ and can produce predictions via \emph{barycentric mapping} \citep{cuturi2013sinkhorn,peyre2019computational}.
+When cross-domain metric is unavailable, \emph{Gromov–Wasserstein} (GW) matches intra-space distances to recover a soft correspondence between spaces \citep{memoli2011gromov,peyre2016gromov}.
+Both methods exploit output-only data through distributional structure, prone to coarse alignments and computational burdens upon scaling \citep{peyre2019computational}.
+Our approach differs in using a small paired set to learn a sparse cluster-bridge mapping.
+Whereas these methods learn dense, global couplings, our bridge is explicitly sparse, with cluster-level interpretability, and light computational overhead through only clustering and majority-voting (An asymptomatic efficiency comparison is in Appendix \ref{sec:runtime}).